giry-dev/mangrove-docs/docs/strat-lib/README.md

 Depending on the complexity of the %%offer logic|offer-logic%% your contract implements, you need to choose from which building block you will start to build your %%maker contract|maker-contract%% from.
 At the very least your logic must provide an implementation of the [`IMaker`](https://github.com/mangrovedao/mangrove-core/blob/8c2724650c8b0cf3180cbbeb0d4b48d9c1cf9f98/src/MgvLib.sol#L159) interface [required by Mangrove](../contracts/technical-references/taking-and-making-offers/reactive-offer/maker-contract.md), see [technical references](../contracts/technical-references/taking-and-making-offers/reactive-offer/executing-offers.md) for more details.

-The first design choice is to decide whether the maker contract you wish to implement will post and update offers on behalf of a privileged user, or whether it will be used by mulitple offer makers in a permissionless fashion.
-In the first case, you want your contract to inherit [Direct](./explanations/offer-maker/direct.md), in the latter you want to start from a [Forwarder](./explanations/offer-maker/forwarder.md) contract.
+The first design choice is to decide whether owning offers posted by your contract is the sole privilege of the contract's admin or whether your contract's logic wishes to support multiple offer owners, in a permissionless fashion.
+In the first case, you want your contract to inherit [Direct](./explanations/offer-maker/direct.md), in the latter you want to start from a [Forwarder](./explanations/offer-maker/forwarder.md) contract which has a pre-established code infrastructure to handle multiple ownership.

 ### Customizing the strat using hooks

-Default behavior of maker contracts built on top of Mangrove's strat library can be modified by overriding various %%hooks|hook%%, see [how-to's](./how-to-guides/DirectHowTo.md) for some examples.
+Default behavior of maker contracts built on top of Mangrove's strat library can be modified by overriding various %%hooks|hook%%, see [how-to's](./how-to-guides/DirectHowTo.md) for some concrete examples.

 ### Advanced cash management

-The strat library also provides a collection of %%router|router%% contracts, which are convenient when the offer logic of your contract involves some interaction with other DeFi bricks (such as a lender).
+The strat library also provides [router building blocks](./technical-references/router.md) and example of %%router|router%% contracts, which are convenient when the offer logic of your maker contract handles multiple offer owners funds or involves some interaction with other DeFi bricks (such as a lender).

 ### Safety first